 - Stryker Rejuvenate Hip Replacement Components

 If you have experienced serious side effects but are unsure what components were used in your hip replacement, you should consider a free case review to determine if your claim is viable.

 How Much Compensation Can I Get?

-Settlements and verdicts can range from a few thousand dollars to millions of dollars, depending on a large number of different considerations, such as:
+Settlements and verdicts can range from a few thousand dollars to millions of dollars, depending on the types of damages awarded by a jury, such as:

 - The type of complications experienced

 - Whether additional surgeries or medical care was required